Legislation We Follow

-RPE formula grants, administered by the CDC, provide essential funding to states and territories to support rape prevention and education programs conducted by rape crisis centers, state sexual assault coalitions, and other public and private nonprofit entities.
+RPE formula grants, administered by the CDC Injury Center, provide essential funding to states and territories to support rape prevention and education programs conducted by rape crisis centers, state sexual assault coalitions, and other public and private nonprofit entities.

-Based on a 2010 CDC report of RPE funded programs:
+Based on 2012 CDC data of RPE funded programs:

-• 155,280 professionals were trained in sexual violence issues
+• 110,996professionals were trained in sexual violence issues

-• Over 2.5 million people participated in rape prevention programs including:
+• Over 1.5 million young people participated in rape prevention programs including:

 Those who have been victimized by sexual violence are more likely to be re-victimized AND those who have perpetrated are more likely to reoffend, pointing to the increased need of stopping the violence before it ever happens.